 Knowing everything you know, do you still think vasectomy is a good idea?

 Absolutely.
 There is no method of contraception that is perfect, but vasectomy is a very good method.
-Both of the physicians in our practice have had vasectomies.
+Dr. Curington has been enjoying his vasectomy for over 20 years.
 The vast majority of men are very happy with their vasectomies and we feel very honored to help men achieve this excellent method of contraception.